“The best bridge between despair and hope is a good night’s sleep.”

 You probably heard the term Circadian rhythm.
 We live in symbiotic relationships with our planet and the universe at large.
 It is so easy to forget when the control of our environment is at the tips of our fingers.
 Nonetheless, we are still subject to a 24-hour inner brain clock that regulates wake and sleep cycles, and our behavior is shaped by the Earth’s rotation around its axis.

 Hopefully, by now, you are convinced that sleep is essential for your well-being.
 So, let’s unpack a few proven strategies to help you out.
-I would recommend picking one or two easy strategies that you can implement immediately and make them a part of your routine.
-Come back in a few weeks, and see if anything else resonates with you.
-Start a journal and become your own sleep doctor.
+I would recommend picking one or two uncomplicated strategies that you can implement immediately and making them a part of your routine.
+Then, come back in a few weeks, and see if anything else resonates with you.
+Finally, start a journal and become your sleep doctor.

 10 Proven Strategies to Improve Your Sleep